Nonprofit IT Services for Dallas Mission-Driven Teams

 We begin by understanding the tools, users, and workflows that matter most to fundraising, finance, programs, and leadership.
 Then we improve security and support ownership in a phased way that fits the organization’s capacity and budget reality.

-That creates a more supportable environment while still keeping the process practical for lean teams.
+That creates a more supportable environment while still keeping the process practical for lean teams, volunteer-heavy workflows, and budget cycles that require board visibility.

 Phase 1